kounelios13/UGSM/README.md

 * Install dependencies

 **In order for this app to work make sure that `electon` is installed using globally by using `npm install -g electron`**

-<code>git clone https://github.com/kounelios13/UGSM.git && cd ubuntu-graphical-service-manager && npm install</code>
+<code>git clone https://github.com/kounelios13/UGSM.git && cd UGSM && npm install</code>

 To start `UGSM`:
 * cd into UGSM directory